SEO for Sydney NDIS & Allied Health Providers

 Foundation

-- Claim and complete Google Business Profile
+- Complete Google Business Profile

 Service Pages

-- Add clear pricing information where possible
+- Add session information

-- Include process explanations and timelines
+- Include referral process info

-- Add LocalBusiness schema markup
+- Add schema markup

-- Submit sitemap to Search Console
+- Submit sitemap

-Why Therapists Hire SEO Experts
+Why NDIS & Allied Health Hire SEO Experts

 You're great at what you do — but SEO is a full-time skill.
 While you're serving clients, your competitors are building their online presence.
-The NDIS providers winning on Google either spend 10+ hours/week on marketing, or they hire experts.
+The NDIS providers and allied health services winning on Google either spend 10+ hours/week on marketing, or they hire experts.
 Most successful businesses outsource SEO so they can focus on what they do best.
 The ROI math is simple — if SEO brings in even 2-3 extra clients per month, it pays for itself many times over.

 Keyword Research: What Your Customers Search